decaby7e/website/content/adventures/2023-homestead-to-co.md

 Homestead, FL.
 Just to get out of the state was about a 400mi drive!
 But a scenic one, with the drab suburbs fading into green fields of grass and oak trees draped with Spanish moss.
 Around mile 360, I arrived at my second home of Gainesville.
-Here, I visited my girlfriend, saw friends, savored the beauty of the city, and was on my way.
+Here, I saw friends, savored the beauty of the city, and just as fast as I came was on my way.
 I had also dropped off some kittens, Dipper and Fiona.
 I miss them to this day!

 ![Love those kitties](https://public.ranvier.net/images/trip-2023-homestead-to-co/PXL_20230725_215450457.MP.jpeg)